f5devcentral/f5-big-iq-lab/docs/class8/module1/asm-lab-bigip.rst

   :scale: 40%
   :align: center

-10. Paula does the necessary testing of her application, she reach to Larry.
+10. Paula does the necessary testing of her application, she reaches out to Larry when she is done.

 .. note:: There are traffic generator sending good and bad traffic from the Lamp server in the lab.